autowarefoundation/autoware.universe/benchmarking/perception_benchmark_tool/README.md

 -p ground_truth_path:=$YOUR_AUTOWARE_PATH/src/universe/autoware/benchmarking/perception_benchmark_tool/benchmarking_result/gt.bin
 ```

-This command will run the perception stack with waymo.
+This command will run the perception stack with the Waymo Dataset.
 We will get the ground truth and prediction files in the file
 paths we give as arguments to the node.

 Lidar point clouds and camera images are encoded in the .tfrecord file.
 It may take about ~60-90 seconds to decode